-Following on from our St Andrew’s Day blog last year, we wanted to shine a light on one of the other biggest Celtic celebrations of the year, St Patrick’s Day!
-So read on to find out more on St Patrick, St Patrick’s Day and, of course, Irish tartans…
+As one of the biggest Celtic celebrations of the year, we wanted to shine a light on St Patrick’s Day!
+Read on to find out more on St Patrick, St Patrick’s Day and, of course, Irish tartans…

 Who was St Patrick?